santiago-webdev/managing-linux/README.md

 ./10-unattended.sh
 ```

-## After this you should reboot and download the second script
+## After this you should reboot and execute the second script
-The 20-packages.sh script will be pulled by the first script, and put this one on the home of the user that you created, and
+The 20-packages.sh script will be pulled by the first script and leave it on home of the user that
-will install fonts, paru as an AUR helper, KDE Plasma, and my Dotfiles.
+you created.
 ``` bash
 ./20-packages.sh
 ```